AssessmentsECG cardiac infarction and ischemia

-The term ischemia means that blood flow to tissue has decreased, which results in hypoxia, or insufficient oxygen in the tissue.
-Infarction goes one step further, because it means that blood flow has been completely cut off, which results in necrosis, or cellular death.
-This typically happens if blood flow has been cut off for about 20 minutes.
+The term ischemia means that blood flow to a tissue has decreased, which results in hypoxia, or insufficient oxygen in that tissue, whereas infarction goes one step further and means that blood flow has been completely cut off, resulting in necrosis, or cellular death.
+That typically happens if blood flow has been cut off for about 20 minutes.

-When there’s subendocardial ischemia in a region, it causes ST depressions in the corresponding lead on the ECG.
-An ST depression describes when the J-point, which is where the QRS complex meets the ST segment, goes down by at least 0.5mm or ½ of a small box.
-The ST depression can be upward sloping, downward sloping, or horizontal.
-In subendocardial ischemia, ST depressions are usually widespread, and often affect leads I, II, and V4 to V6.
-With such widespread involvement, it’s difficult to determine which coronary artery caused the ST depression.
-As a side note, if the ST segment is depressed and curved, it may be due to the “digitalis effect,” which happens when the patient takes the medication digoxin, rather than being due to subendocardial ischemia.
+With such widespread involvement, it’s difficult to determine which coronary artery caused the ST-depression.
+As a side note, if the ST segment is depressed and curved, it may be due to the “digitalis effect” which is when the patient takes the medication digoxin, rather than being due to subendocardial ischemia.

 And with necrosis, the subendocardial cells leak cardiac enzymes, like troponins and CK-MB, into the blood.

 With a subendocardial infarction, there is no ST elevation on the ECG, so this is called a non-ST elevation myocardial infarction, or an NSTEMI for short.
 Instead, the ECG can show ST depression and T-wave inversion.

 The difference is that with an NSTEMI, cardiac enzyme levels in the blood are elevated, whereas with unstable angina, the damage resolves in a short time window, so there is no cardiomyocyte death - and therefore no elevated cardiac enzymes.